FOR IMMEDIATE RELEASE

 Moore is a young adult with epilepsy who graduated from Washington High School (Washington County) in 2021.
 Her family, including her mother Cicely Moore and her father Ron Moore (Washington High School basketball coach), started a fundraiser called Rika’s Hearts to raise money for the annual Pittsburgh Fun Run/Walk for Epilepsy and to help with Maurika’s medical care.
 The fundraiser has expanded its outreach to the surrounding community by contributing to various community causes.
 Rika’s Hearts continues to raise awareness about the costs associated with treatment and to connect communities with much needed resources.
 Moore is part of the next generation of BIPOC and disabled advocates making profound change across communities.

 Alonna Carter-Donaldson is the project scholar for the “Intersection of Race and Disability” project.
 She leads the research and writing of the histories and will complete a master’s degree in Public History at Duquesne University in 2022.
 She also holds a bachelor’s in Philosophy and Pre-Law from Carlow University and a master’s in Professional Writing from Chatham University.
-Among her many professional and volunteer accomplishments is her work as historian for the Edna B. McKenzie Branch of the African Studies Association for the Study of African American Life and History.
+Among her many professional and volunteer accomplishments is her work as historian for the Dr. Edna B. McKenzie Branch of the Association for the Study of African American Life and History (ASALH).
 Carter is a resident of Verona.

 Carter-Donaldson’s research on these stories explores questions that lie at the intersection of race and disability, such as: